dmazin/dmazin.github.io/_posts/2023-07-19-bunch-of-bits.md

 # How do files work?
 First, a bit of theory.

+The following applies to the ext4 filesystem commonly used in Linux (and, in fact, the whole article is ext4-specific).
+Some of these concepts are common to most filesystems, though.

 What even is `/data/example.txt`?
 It's what we call a *directory entry*.
 A directory entry is just a human-readable name – `example.txt`.

 Directory entries are stored on disk, but they are not terribly interesting, because they are just names.